Mechanical Engineering

 We are delighted this programme is accredited by the Royal Aeronautical Society.

-Designed around real-world problem solving, the BEng pathway builds your knowledge base to an advanced level.
+Designed around real-world problem solving, the BEng pathway builds your mechanical engineering knowledge base to an advanced level.
 Initially providing strong foundations in engineering materials, structures and systems, you will advance to study topics such as finite element analysis, engineering thermodynamics and fluid mechanics.

-With a focus on your future, you will also build transferable skills and learn about the decision-making methods used by industry.
-There is also the option to include an industry placement year, where you can gain additional workplace skills and boost your employability once you graduate.
+With a focus on your future, you will also build transferable skills and learn about the decision-making methods used by the industry.
+There is also the option to include an industry placement year, where you can gain additional workplace skills and boost your employability once you graduate from your mechanical engineering course.

 Looking to take your studies further?
 Take a look at our integrated masters MEng pathway.